ned14/pcpp/Readme.rst

       pass

   class PreprocessorHooks(object):
+      """Override these in your subclass of Preprocessor to customise preprocessing""" def __init__(self):
+          self.lastdirective = None

       def on_error(self,file,line,msg):
           """Called when the preprocessor has encountered an error, e.g. malformed input.

           The default simply prints to stderr and increments the return code.
           """
           print >> sys.stderr, "%s:%d error: %s" % (file,line,msg)
           self.return_code += 1

       def on_include_not_found(self,is_system_include,curdir,includepath):
           """Called when a #include wasn't found.

           Return None to ignore, raise OutputDirective to pass through, else return a suitable path.
-Remember that Preprocessor.add_path() lets you add search paths."""
+Remember that Preprocessor.add_path() lets you add search paths.

+          The default calls self.on_error() with a suitable error message about the include file not found and returns None (ignore).
+          """
-        self.on_error(self.lastdirective.source,self.lastdirective.lineno, "Include file '%s' not found" % includepath)
+          self.on_error(self.lastdirective.source,self.lastdirective.lineno, "Include file '%s' not found" % includepath) return None

+      def on_unknown_macro_in_defined_expr(self,tok):
+          """Called when an expression passed to an #if contained a defined operator performed on something unknown.

+          Return True if to treat it as defined, False if to treat it as undefined, raise OutputDirective to pass through without execution, or return None to pass through the mostly expanded #if expression apart from the unknown defined.

+          The default returns False, as per the C standard.
+          """
+          return False

       def on_unknown_macro_in_expr(self,tok):
           """Called when an expression passed to an #if contained something unknown.

-        Return what value it should be, raise OutputDirective to pass through, or None to pass through the mostly expanded #if expression apart from the unknown item."""
+          Return what value it should be, raise OutputDirective to pass through without execution, or return None to pass through the mostly expanded #if expression apart from the unknown item.

+          The default returns a token for an integer 0L, as per the C standard.
+          """
           tok.type = self.t_INTEGER
           tok.value = self.t_INTEGER_TYPE("0L")
           return tok

       def on_directive_handle(self,directive,toks,ifpassthru):
           """Called when there is one of

           define, include, undef, ifdef, ifndef, if, elif, else, endif

-        Return True to ignore, raise OutputDirective to pass through, else execute the directive"""
+          Return True to execute and remove from the output, return False to remove from the output, raise OutputDirective to pass through without execution, or return None to execute AND pass through to the output (this only works for #define, #undef).

+          The default returns True (execute and remove from the output).
+          """
           self.lastdirective = directive
+          return True

       def on_directive_unknown(self,directive,toks,ifpassthru):
           """Called when the preprocessor encounters a #directive it doesn't understand.
-        This is actually quite an extensive list as it currently only understands: define, include, undef, ifdef, ifndef, if, elif, else, endif
+          This is actually quite an extensive list as it currently only understands:

+          define, include, undef, ifdef, ifndef, if, elif, else, endif

+          Return True or False to remove from the output, or else raise OutputDirective or return None to pass through into the output.

-        The default handles #error and #warning here simply by printing to stderr and ignores everything else.
-You can raise OutputDirective to pass it through.
+          The default handles #error and #warning by printing to stderr and returning True (remove from output).
+For everything else it returns None (pass through into output).
           """
           if directive.value == 'error':
-            print >> sys.stderr, "%s:%d error: %s" % (directive.source,directive.lineno,''.join(tok.value for tok in toke))
+              print >> sys.stderr, "%s:%d error: %s" % (directive.source,directive.lineno,''.join(tok.value for tok in toks))
               self.return_code += 1
+              return True
           elif directive.value == 'warning':
               print >> sys.stderr, "%s:%d warning: %s" % (directive.source,directive.lineno,''.join(tok.value for tok in toks))
+              return True
+          return None

 Known bugs (ordered from worst to least worst):